Center for Information Security and Trust

 About

-The Center for Information Security and Trust (CISAT) is the the focal point for research and education in cybersecurity at the IT University of Copenhagen created to protect critical infrastructure sectors across Europe.
+CISAT is the focal point for research and education in cybersecurity at the IT University of Copenhagen, created to protect critical infrastructure sectors across Europe.

 To be a leading center of excellence in cybersecurity and trust research, supporting defense and security communities in shaping resilient, reliable, and ethically grounded digital infrastructures for future missions.